ia-toki/apio-2020-web/schedule.md

 key: schedule
 ---

+The schedule is not exhaustive yet.
+The schedule for practice session, task translation, and result announcement is yet to be announced.

 | Activity | Timeline (in UTC+0) |
 |----------|----------|
 | [Leader Confirmation Deadline](registration) | Friday, 13 March 2020 |